ibm-cloud-docs/secure-infrastructure-vpc/connect-landingzone-client-vpn.md

 - [Client-to-site VPN server and VPN Client](/docs/vpc?topic=vpc-vpn-client-to-site-overview) - Configure a VPN client application on your device to create a secure connection to your VPC network that uses {{site.data.keyword.cloud_notm}} VPN for VPC.
 The {{site.data.keyword.cloud_notm}} VPN server service has high availability mode for production use and is managed by {{site.data.keyword.IBM_notm}}.

-## Deploying Cloud automation for {{site.data.keyword.client-to-site-vpn}} with projects
+## Deploying Cloud automation for Client to Site VPN with projects
 {: #deploy-client-to-site-vpn}
+{: step}

-1. From the {{site.data.keyword.cloud_notm}} catalog, search for Cloud automation for {{site.data.keyword.client-to-site-vpn}}.
+1. From the Community registry, search for Cloud automation for Client to Site VPN.
+1. You can chose between two different variations:
+   - **quickstart**: Designed for quick testing and seamless access to a private VPC network via a VPN client.
+The VPN is fully open, with ACL rules and security groups granting unrestricted access and allowing all incoming requests from any source.
+   - **standard**: A fully customizable solution.
+By default, all incoming requests to private VPC networks are denied and must be authorized by configuring ACL rules and security groups.
+The VPN has two separate VPC subnets for the VPN server, ensuring high availability.
 1. Add it to an existing project or create a project.
+1. Customize Cloud automation for Client to Site VPN by selecting optional add-on components as needed:
+   - Red Hat OpenShift Container Platform on VPC landing zone
+   - VSI on VPC landing zone
+   - VPC landing zone
+   - Cloud automation for Secrets Manager
-1. Complete the next steps depending on how you plan to use the deployable architecture:
+1. Complete the next steps depending on how you plan to use the [deployable architecture](#x10293733){: term}:
    - [Configure](/docs/secure-enterprise?topic=secure-enterprise-config-project) it in your project and [deploy](/docs/secure-enterprise?topic=secure-enterprise-deploy-project)
    - You can [stack deployable architectures](/docs/secure-enterprise?topic=secure-enterprise-config-stack) together in a project to create a robust end-to-end solution architecture.
 You don't need to code Terraform to connect the member deployable architectures within the stack.
 As you configure input values in a member deployable architecture, you can reference inputs or outputs from another member to link the deployable architectures together.
 After you deploy the deployable architectures in your stack, you can add the stack to a private catalog to easily share it with others in your organization.

-A deployable architecture is infrastructure as code (IaC) that's designed for easy deployment, scalability, and modularity.
-In this case, the deployable architecture represents a repeatable way to create client-to-site VPN connections for more than one landing zone in your org.
+A [deployable architecture](#x10293733){: term} is infrastructure as code (IaC) that's designed for easy deployment, scalability, and modularity.
+In this case, the [deployable architecture](#x10293733){: term} represents a repeatable way to create client-to-site VPN connections for more than one landing zone in your org.
 It also simplifies how others in your company can set up more VPN connections for their landing zones.

 ## Configure the OpenVPN client
 {: #solution-connect-client-vpn-openvpn}